UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 # Where should my data and software go on Bunya

 Bunya has several spaces users have access to to keep their data and software.
+These spaces are subject to [Bunya User Data Spaces Operational Procedures](../../policy/Bunya-User-Data-Spaces-Operational-Procedure.md).

 ### Spaces available by default for every user